 The resulting sauce is sweet and salty with a distinct Asian flavor from the fermented soy in the hoisin, and a spiced kick from the five spice powder—a mixture of anise, fennel, cinnamon, cloves, and Sichuan peppercorns.

-You can add food coloring to give that standard red hue, but last time I did that, my pork looked like some mutant, unnaturally bright red form of meat.
+You can add food coloring to give that standard red hue, but last time I did that, my Chinese-style spare ribs looked like some mutant, unnaturally bright red form of meat.
 Since then I've been sticking to the sauce sans food coloring, which results in a more earthy red color that I actually find more visually appealing.

 Use this sauce as a marinade on pork belly, ribs, loin—any piece of pork you want to give an Asian barbecue flavor to, but it's also great as a dip or spread as well.